Typhoon Mangkhut: Philippines

-Highest Public Storm Warning Signal
+Highest Tropical Cyclone Warning Signal

 Hong Kong

 On September 12, as Mangkhut was forecast to severely threaten Hong Kong, the Hong Kong Government convened an inter-departmental meeting to discuss possible responses to the storm.

 On September 14, the Hong Kong Government held a rare cross-department press conference over the preparation for Mangkhut, reminding Hong Kong citizens to "prepare for the worst".
 That night, the Hong Kong Observatory issued the Standby Signal No. 1 when Mangkhut was 1110 km away from Hong Kong, the farthest distance on record.

 On September 15, citizens living in Tai O and Lei Yue Mun were evacuated from these low-lying areas that have historically been very prone to storm surge.
 The Hong Kong Observatory issued the Strong Wind Signal No. 3 in the afternoon.

 On September 16, as Mangkhut maintained its course towards the Pearl River Estuary, the Hong Kong Observatory issued the Gale or Storm Signal No. 8 during midnight.
 After dawn, as local winds rapidly strengthened, Hong Kong Observatory issued the Increasing Gale or Storm Signal No. 9.
 At 9:40 a.m., the Hong Kong Observatory issued the Hurricane Signal No. 10, the highest level of tropical cyclone warning signals in Hong Kong.
 This marked only the third time that this warning has been issued for the region since 1999, the others being with Typhoon Hato in 2017 and Typhoon Vicente in 2012.
 The signal was held for ten hours, the second longest duration ever, only behind the eleven hours during Typhoon York in 1999.
-The typhoon passed 100 kilometers south of Hong Kong at its closest, the joint farthest for a Hurricane Signal No. 10, with Typhoon Vicente.
+The typhoon passed 100 kilometers south of Hong Kong at its closest, the joint second farthest for a Hurricane Signal No. 10, with Typhoon Vicente only behind 2025's Typhoon Ragasa.